stfxecutables/model_variance/drafts/details.md

 |-----------|--------------------------|
 |![](./plots/ec_mean/violin/vehicle_ec_means_local_norm_0_violin.png) | ![](./plots/ec_acc_mean/violin/vehicle_ec_acc_means_local_norm_0_violin.png) |

-**Distributions of Global EC Means Across Repeats, by data perturbation**: Left: Local EC.
+**Above: Distributions of Local EC Means Across Repeats, by data perturbation**: Left: Local EC.
 Right: Local EC adjusted with accuracy.
-Note the extremely large spread of the local EC means, especially relative to the global EC means.
+Note the extremely large (unacceptable?) spread of the local EC means, especially relative to the global EC means.
 Accuracy adjustment helps reduce this spread only a little.
+Thankfully, patterns in the local EC repeat means are still broadly similar to those of the global EC repeat means. **Note also that for the MLP and XGBoost on the vehicle dataset, adjustment frequently changes which classifier appears to be more consistent** - this is not a problem for the global EC.

 ### Repeat EC Ranges

 Since there are 10 repeats, and 10 runs per repeat, each repeat yields 45 pairs of ECs.
-The range (max - min) of these 45 EC pairs is a single value, the "EC Range", and the 10 of them gives us a distribution on the EC ranges.
+The range (max - min) of these 45 EC pairs is a single value, the "EC Range", and the 10 of them gives us a distribution on the EC ranges (variances).
 These distributions are depicted in the figures below.

 | Global $\text{EC}$ | Global $\text{EC}_{\text{acc}}$ |